CoordinationsDAO/OPI-License/README.md

 - "Copyright" notice and permission notice shall be included in the software
 - Disclaimer need to be included in software

-## Possible new uses

-- Any kind of content (sites, articles, books, musics, images, videos)

 ## Contributing

 This is a open-source and accessible license, so you're welcome to open a issue (with criticism/suggestions) and open pull requests with improvements.